Watch our video on how to trade vertical spreads.

 That's why we want to pound this into you.
 Part of the difficulty of options are all the names for the same strategies.
 As a result, don't get caught up in the minutia of it.

 Instead, focus on what way makes the most sense to you and go from there.
+In fact, if you want real time alerts, check out our stock alerts page.
+There you'll receive alerts for stock and options trading.

 Open a simulated trading account.
 That way you're able to get familiar with the options chain, moving parts of options and how it all ties in together.